mauritssilvis/challenges/java/README.md

 Instead, Java compiles to platform-independent class files containing so-called bytecode.
 This bytecode can be executed on a platform of choice by a platform-specific Java virtual machine (JVM).

-Most of the above-mentioned projects are configured to use the latest version of Java (Java 20 at the time of writing).
+Most of the above-mentioned projects are configured to use Java 21, which is the latest long-term support (LTS) version of Java at the time of writing.
-These projects require the installation of the Java Development Kit (JDK) 20 or later (see, e.g., https://adoptium.net/temurin/releases/).
+These projects require the installation of the Java Development Kit (JDK) 21 or later.
+The installation of the latest JDK is described in the [Installation section](java-project-cli/#111-installation) of [Setting up a Java project using the command line](java-project-cli).

 ### 2.2 Bash